Chelsea transfer news: Alvaro Morata lifts lid on his Blues hell & pleads with Atletico Madrid to sign him permanently | Goal.com

 Morata moved back to La Liga in an initial loan deal although the Spanish club have the option to purchase the Spain international outright, something he is keen for them to do as soon as possible.

-The Spanish striker, who won the FA Cup in his first season with Chelsea, insists he didn't feel completely "loved and valued" by the west London club and that missing out on the World Cup with Spain proved heart-breaking.
+The former Juventus striker, who won the FA Cup in his first season with Chelsea, insists he didn't feel completely loved and valued by the west London club and that missing out on the World Cup with Spain proved heart-breaking.

 He told Goal: "I had lost confidence in myself previously.
 I was very upset by the opinion of the people in England.
 I think they caught me in the middle of everything.